 Yes!
-A staff member from the Office of Student Judicial Services can consult with you to discuss options on responding to your problems.
+A staff member from Judicial Services can consult with you to discuss options on responding to your problems.

-What can I do if the Office of Student Judicial Services does not follow through on my complaint?
+What can I do if Judicial Services does not follow through on my complaint?

-The Office of Student Judicial Services follows through on every complaint filed.
-There are several reasons why a student may not receive sanctions: the alleged behavior was not a violation of the Student Code of Conduct, the student was found not responsible, or there was not enough evidence to show that the incident occurred or the accused student was involved.
+Judicial Services follows through on every complaint filed.
+There are several reasons why a student may not receive sanctions: the alleged behavior was not a violation of the Student Code of Conduct, the student was found not responsible, or there was not enough evidence to show the incident occurred or that the accused student was involved.